cph-mn521/Delfinen/README.md

 Delfinen is a piece of software written in java, that manages a sportsclubs members, economy and results. by BBW software

+For it to be able to compile you need the GSON 2.8.5 library.
+It's included in the Lib folder.